The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Introduction

-It is important to stand back and observe that the hype and concern about the impact of artificial intelligence on health comes at a time of unprecedented global interest in AI.
-Amidst this interest, the potential future impacts of AI have been extensively analysed and discussed.
-For example, the United Nations Secretary-General has highlighted the potential of AI to advance human welfare, but also emphasised its potential to widen inequality and increase violence \parencite{UN18SecGeneralStrat}.
-It is common for the future risks of AI to dominate public discourse, especially those relating to automation \parencite[e.g.,][]{Berg18,DawsonN18,Frontier18,Furman16,Morcom18,Schwab16,RoyalSociety18}, autonomous weapons \parencite[e.g.,][]{DawsonN18,Future15,Schneier19Data}, and superintelligence \parencite[e.g.,][]{Bostrom14,Bridle18,Brundage15,Pamlin15,Tegmark17}.
+The hype about the impact of artificial intelligence in medicine and public health comes at a time of unprecedented global interest in AI, wherein the potential future impacts of AI are being extensively analysed and discussed, including on the pages of this journal \parencite[e.g.,][]{Dolley18,Weeramanthri18,Triberti20,Lefevre20}.
+It has been common for the future risks of AI to predominate, especially those relating to automation \parencite[e.g.,][]{Berg18,DawsonN18,Frontier18,Furman16,Morcom18,Schwab16,RoyalSociety18}, autonomous weapons \parencite[e.g.,][]{DawsonN18,Future15,Schneier19Data}, and superintelligence \parencite[e.g.,][]{Bostrom14,Bridle18,Brundage15,Pamlin15,Tegmark17}.